lebaz20/credit-approval-ml/README.md

      -: 383 (55.5%)
 ````

-We are going to use supervised learning models, Baseline logistic regression and GridSearchCV logistic regression and and figure out their impacts on accuracy.
+We are going to use supervised learning models, mainly logistic regression with KFold and GridSearch cross-validation and figure out their impacts on accuracy.

 ## 4. The steps expected are as follows:

     1. Load data and inspect the structure and the data types of the data set.
-    2- Clean the data.
+    2. Clean the data.
     3. Handle missing data.
     4. Preprocess the data.
     5. Basic data visulaization.